DemonGodAsura/collegeapp/README.md

 # collegeapp
-created as a central hub for all dev
+created as a sharing source for my contribution to the project